 - You can provide food for events outside of your restaurant like birthdays, company parties, and so on.

-Besides, due to the COVID-pandemic, the number of visitors can be limited for in-restaurant meals.
-And anyway, many people are now concerned about visiting restaurants since the space is closed.
+Besides, due to the COVID-pandemic, the number of visitors might be limited for in-restaurant meals.
+Anyway, many people are now concerned about visiting restaurants since the space is closed.

 Delivery Set-Up 📦

 Before diving deep into details of a food delivery website development, let’s talk about how you can organize delivery.